Tauna S. Sisco

 Tauna S. Sisco is an American sociologist and educator.
-She is an associate professor in the Jean School of Nursing & Health Sciences and the Department of Sociology & Social Work at Saint Anselm College, where she also serves as the program director for Community & Public Health.
+She is a professor in the Jean School of Nursing & Health Sciences and the Department of Sociology & Social Work at Saint Anselm College, where she also serves as the program director for Community & Public Health.
 She specializes in political sociology, gender, and public policy.

 Education

 Sisco was raised in Indiana, where she received the degrees of Bachelor of Arts, Bachelor of Science, Master of Science, and Doctor of Philosophy from Purdue University.
-She successfully defended and published her doctoral thesis detailing the relationship between homelessness, public policy, gender, and the media in January of 2008.
+She successfully defended and published her doctoral thesis detailing the relationship between homelessness, public policy, gender, and the media in January 2008.

 Public appearances and engagement

 Beginning in the Fall of 2021, Sisco served as a co-chair of the search committee for a new Vice President of Academic Affairs (VPAA) at St. Anselm College.
 The search lasted for over six months, yielding a pool of over 50 applicants from which Dr. Sheila Adamus Liotta was selected to serve as the next VPAA at St. Anselm.

-In October of 2016, Sisco served on a panel at St. Anselm College addressing the complications of Catholic identity and civic engagement - particularly voting - in the context of the 2016 presidential election.
+In October 2016, Sisco served on a panel at St. Anselm College addressing the complications of Catholic identity and civic engagement - particularly voting - in the context of the 2016 presidential election.
 She was joined by Associate Dean for Faculty Christy Gustafson and associate professor of politics, Fr.
 Benedict Guevin.

-Publications and Awards
+Publications and awards

 Awards

 Sisco was presented with the Distinguished Faculty Award by the St. Anselm College chapter of the American Association of University Professors (AAUP) at the college's 2022 commencement ceremony.